 Meet Dr. Andrew D. Pearle

-Dr. Andrew D. Pearle is the Chief of the Sports Medicine Institute at the Hospital for Special Surgery.
+Dr. Andrew D. Pearle is the Chief of the Sports Medicine Institute at the Hospital for Special Surgery and Professor of Orthopedic Surgery at Weill Cornell Medical College.
 He is a board-certified Orthopedic Surgeon, specializing in Sports Medicine.
 Dr. Pearle's clinical interests include knee and shoulder surgery.
-He is an Associate Team Physician for the New York Mets and former Editor-in- Chief of the Orthopedic Journal Techniques in Knee Surgery.
-Dr. Pearle is internationally known for his pioneering work in robotic knee surgery.
+He is a Team Physician for the New York Mets and Rugby United New York, the NYC professional rugby team.
+He is also former Editor-in-Chief of the Orthopedic Journal Techniques in Knee Surgery.
+Dr. Pearle is internationally known for his pioneering work in ACL reconstruction and robotic knee surgery.

 A graduate of Amherst College and Stanford Medical School, Dr. Andrew Pearle completed training in orthopedic surgery and sports medicine at Hospital for Special Surgery.
 After 9/11, he traveled to Hadassah Hospital in Jerusalem during the height of the intifada to assist in the care of terror victims.
 While participating in this care, Dr. Pearle was inspired by the pioneering use of computer assisted surgery at Hadassah.
 "Hadassah surgeons modified Computer Assisted Surgery tools designed for the spine, and applied the technology to remove shrapnel," he recalls.